jonnonz1/nz-statute-book/acts/public/2003/social-workers-registration-act-2003.md

 (3) The direction does not take effect until the social worker is given notice under this section (see section 145).

 ### 58 Revocation of suspension or change to individual scope of practice
-(1) The Board may give the Registrar a direction to revoke a suspension imposed under section 57 or 57A if it is satisfied that the social worker concerned—
+(1) The Board must give the Registrar a direction to revoke a suspension imposed under section 57 or 57A as soon as practicable after the Board is satisfied that the social worker concerned—
   (a) was in fact able to practise satisfactorily as a social worker; or (b) is again able to practise satisfactorily as a social worker.
-(2) The Board may give the Registrar a direction to revoke any change made to the individual scope of practice of the social worker under section 57 or 57A if it is satisfied that the change is no longer necessary.
+(2) The Board must give the Registrar a direction to revoke any change made to the individual scope of practice of the social worker under section 57 or 57A as soon as practicable after the Board is satisfied that the change is no longer necessary.
 (3) The Registrar must take all reasonably practicable steps to ensure that a copy of the direction is given to the social worker within 5 working days after the day on which it is given.
 (4) The direction takes effect immediately.